sundeepbassi/djangopetblog/README.md

 The account registration user story moved to in progress section of the kanban board was shown in the walkthrough video I think therefore I blog.

-was shown in the walkthrough video I think therefore I blog.
+The code added to the settings file for the installed apps was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.